 To create a stack from existing AWS resources by using the CloudFormer tool, select CloudFormer from the list.
 For more information, see Using CloudFormer to Create Templates.

-Upload a template to Amazon S3
+Upload a template to Amazon S3.

-If you use the CLI or API to create a stack, you can upload a template with maximum size of 512,000 bytes.
+If you use the CLI or API to create a stack, you can upload a template with a maximum size of 512,000 bytes.

 If you upload a local template file, AWS CloudFormation uploads it to an Amazon Simple Storage Service (Amazon S3) bucket in your AWS account.
 The buckets are accessible to anyone with Amazon S3 permissions in your AWS account.
-If you don't already have an S3 bucket that was created by AWS CloudFormation, it creates a unique bucket for each region in which you upload a template file.
+If you don't already have an S3 bucket that was created by AWS CloudFormation, it creates a unique bucket for each Region in which you upload a template file.
 If you already have an S3 bucket that was created by AWS CloudFormation in your AWS account, AWS CloudFormation adds the template to that bucket.

 You can use your own bucket and manage its permissions by manually uploading templates to Amazon S3.
 When you create or update a stack, specify the Amazon S3 URL of a template file.

-Specify an Amazon S3 template URL
+Specify an Amazon S3 template URL.

 If your template includes nested stacks (for example, stacks described in other template documents located in subdirectories), ensure that your S3 bucket contains the necessary files and directories.